buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rope**.
 A rope, usually 60 meters long, is made of hemp, has 2 Hit Points, and can be broken by succeeding on a Fortitude Saving Throw with Strength with DC 19.
 The thick version has 6 Hit Points, DC 22.

-**Spider Silk Rope** (50 ft): 10 gp, this spider silk rope has 8 Hit Points and can be broken with a Fortitude Saving Throw with Strength with DC 23.
+**Spider Silk Rope** (15 m): 10 gp, this spider silk rope has 8 Hit Points and can be broken with a Fortitude Saving Throw with Strength with DC 23.

 **Quiver**.
 3 gp, a quiver can hold up to 12 arrows or bolts.